darmawan01/xlsx_utilities/README.md

 ## Nested Struct Support

 The package supports nested structs when converting to and from Excel files.
-Headers for nested fields are flattened using space notation (e.g., "Address Street", "Address City").
+Headers for nested fields are flattened using "->" notation (e.g., "Address->Street", "Address->City").

 ## Custom Type Handling